Use the table of contents to navigate your way around the page.

 You can find out more about what sorts of changes in use require planning permission using the button below.

-WHAT IS AN ENFORCEMENT NOTICE?
+WHAT IS A PLANNING ENFORCEMENT NOTICE?

 An enforcement notice is a formal letter sent to the owner/occupant of the site where the suspected breach of planning control has occurred.
-It will explain exactly what the council believes the breach of planning control to be.
+It will explain, firstly, exactly what the council believes the breach of planning control to be.
 It will also explain the actions that the owner/occupant must take in order to right the breach.

 For example, the enforcement notice might state that the breach of planning control is “construction of a new domestic extension without planning permission”.
 The actions that the owner/occupier would be required to take in this case are likely to include “removal of the extension” and “returning the property to its former condition”.